AysenUnlu/FitnessTracker/README.md

 ## Installation: ##

-  * The application is deployed using Heroku:
+  * The application is deployed using Heroku.

-  * Running aplication can be reached at
+  * Running aplication can be reached at [https://morning-wildwood-65251.herokuapp.com/](https://morning-wildwood-65251.herokuapp.com/)

   # Setup for Local Machine